martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 ![UH By the Numbers](/talk/uh-tableau-user-group/index_files/uhbtn.png)

 [UH By the Numbers](https://uh.edu/by-the-numbers/) features 18 dashboards restricted to faculty and staff use only.
 You must log in with your Cougarnet credentials to access these dashboards.
-These dashboards are organized into these main categories:
+They are organized into these categories:

 1. [Enrollment Tracking:](https://uh.edu/by-the-numbers/enrollment/) Weekly reports on admissions and the enrollment of new and continuing students for upcoming academic terms compared to past years.
 2. [Student Data:](https://uh.edu/by-the-numbers/student-data/) Trend data on student enrollment, semester credit hours, new student profiles and financial aid.